-The Second World War lasted from 1939 to 1945 and it involved most of the countries of the world, barring some of the states in Africa and Latin America.
-The conflict was basically fought between two opposing groups of countries, the revisionist axis powers; Germany, Japan, and Italy, and the allied powers; which included France, Britain, USA, USSR, Canada, Belgium and a few other states.
-Among the things that set the World War two apart from many of its predecessors, are the nuclear bombings of the Japanese cities, Hiroshima and Nagasaki and the civilian fatalities that took place systemically in German concentration camps like Bergen Belsen, Dachau, and Auschwitz etc. People of 22 different countries, intercepted at European cities captured by the Germans; Jews, Communists, Intellectuals, Homosexuals, Twin children, Trade unionists, People of color and common criminals were the major victims of the concentration camps.
+The Second World War lasted from 1939 to 1945 and it involved most of the countries of the world, barring some states in Africa and Latin America.
+The war was fought between two opposing groups of countries, the revisionist axis powers headed by Germany, Japan, and Italy, and the allied powers; which included France, Britain, USA, USSR, Canada, Belgium and a number of other states.
+Among the things that set World War II apart from many of its predecessors, were the nuclear bombings of the Japanese cities, Hiroshima and Nagasaki and the civilian fatalities that took place systemically in Nazi concentration camps like Bergen Belsen, Dachau, and Auschwitz etc. People of 22 different countries–Jews, Communists, Intellectuals, Homosexuals, Twin children, Trade unionists, People of color and common criminals– many of them intercepted in European cities captured by the Germans, were the major victims of the Holocaust

 No Place for being: Less than bare life